Mary Kornman: Our Gang

-She was born as Mary Agnes Evans, the daughter of Verna Comer, who appeared in several films, and David Lionel Evans.
-Her stepfather, Hal Roach′s still-photo cameraman Eugene Kornman adopted Mary after he and Mary's mother were married in 1921.
+She was born as Mary Agnes Evans, and was the daughter of Verna Comer, who appeared in several films, and David Lionel Evans.
+Her stepfather, Hal Roach′s still-photo cameraman Eugene Kornman, adopted Mary after he and Mary's mother were married in 1921.
 After Peggy Cartwright, who appeared in only four or five Our Gang episodes, Mary became the leading lady of the series, appearing in more than 40 episodes.
 Kornman was one of the series′ biggest stars during its early years between 1922 and 1926.
-After outgrowing the Our Gang series, she and fellow Our Gang alumnus Johnny Downs spent several years performing as a team on the college and vaudeville circuits.
+After outgrowing the Our Gang series, she and fellow Our Gang alumnus Scooter Lowry spent a couple of years performing as a vaudeville duo.
+They were later joined by Johnny Downs, who played Kornman's love interest.

 Mildred Kornman

-Her younger sister, Mildred. was also a child actress.
-Mildred was featured as a regular in Our Gang from 1926–28, and made further appearances until 1935.
-She had no speaking roles and appeared when many children were needed for a scene such as a classroom.
-She later achieved a degree of fame as an adult fashion model known as Ricki VanDusen.
+Her younger sister, Mildred, was also a child actress.
 When asked in 1960 what she thought of being part of Our Gang, Mildred Kornman replied "It was fun being a gang member.
 It was play.
 I have no regrets...We didn't have to be talented, which is natural for kids ...
 I think we had a privileged childhood working in those films."